Aerate Your Garden Soil This Fall

 It is important that soil conditions be appropriate for aeration, which means moderately moist soil that crumbles in your hand when squeezed.
-If the soil forms one solid chunk when you squeeze it, it is still too wet and you must wait until it dries further.
-If it is rock-solid or crumbles to dust, it is too dry.
-In that case, water it well and then wait until it is moderately moist.
+If the soil forms one solid chunk when squeezed, it is still too wet and you must wait until it dries further.
+If it feels rock-solid or crumbles to dust, it is too dry.
+In that case, water well and then wait until it is moderately moist.
 Soil temperatures should also be moderate.

 Soil conditions are ideal in the fall.
-You should mix in fertilizers and soil amendments at this time, which will help the soil retain its structure.
-If your garden is well-maintained, it will not require tilling on a yearly basis, but rather a thorough hoeing to 2-3 inches depth will suffice.
+This is the best time to mix in fertilizers and soil amendments, which will help the soil retain its structure.
+If your garden is well-maintained, it will not require tilling on a yearly basis; a thorough hoeing to 2-3 inches deep will suffice.

 Choose the Right Tools

 If your soil is very poor or has never been worked, digging down two spade-lengths may be necessary.
-This has a double purpose: it aerates the soil on the upper layer, and it loosens the soil at the lower layer which allows roots to penetrate deeper.
+This has a double purpose: it aerates the soil on the upper layer, and loosens the soil at the lower layer, which allows roots to penetrate deeper.